GulshanK25/Piggame/README.md

 # Piggame
-A game project for HKR in PYTHON
+A game project for HKR in PYTHON where you Can play against player vs player and player vs computer